15 Different Types of Willow Trees

 15. Yellow Willow Tree

 The yellow willow tree, also known as Salix alba ‘Vitellina,’ is a beautiful, fast-growing tree that can reach up to 30 feet tall.
-It has bright yellow branches and leaves, which make it a great addition to any garden.

 Where are Willows Found?